tudorioan1/dwm-tudor/README.md

 ```

 The `.xinitrc` disables screen blanking/DPMS (prevents NVIDIA GPU issues on wake), launches Polybar, and starts dwm.
+For changing display resolution or refresh rate, use xrandr.
 ---

 ## ⌨️ Keybindings